gmmatt/torgeternity/Readme.md

 - Added support for Monarch cards module (thanks to LordZeel for all his work!
 It looks amazing)
 - Adjusted location of tool tips in sidebar
+- Multiple updates to journal styling (thanks Algor!)
+- Updates to German basic rules
+- Corrected an error relating to the template for the Faith skill

 v.
 2.3.3 - Squashing Bugs
 - Fixed issue where item macros could not be created